httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

       2. Return the tuple (inner_list, parameters).
    3. Let item be the result of running Parsing an Item ({{parse-item}}) with input_string.
    4. Append item to inner_list.
-   5. If the first character of input_string is not SP or ")", fail parsing.
+   5. If the first character of input_string is not SP, HTAB or ")", fail parsing.
 4. The end of the inner list was not found; fail parsing.